 Introduction: short definition of a B2B development strategy

 Before talking in detail about social media, it is necessary to define a brand.
-In order to determine the identity of a company, it is essential to think about the brand: to define its inner values and, more in detail, to define its value proposition: the answer to the reason why the company is present on the market.
+In order to determine the identity of a company, it is essential to think about the brand: define its inner values and, more in detail, define its value proposition: the answer to why the company is present on the market.
 At Vehnta, we carefully evaluate the status quo before starting a collaboration on this activity.
-It is, in fact, essential to understanding from the beginning the situation on the subject and the market positioning of the company itself.
+It is, in fact, essential to understanding from the beginning the situation on the subject and the company’s market positioning.

 Suppose one of our customers has a strong and clear brand definition.
 In that case, we should only think together about how to translate the brand into communicative terms and choose the correct digital elements and tools to convey the knowledge of its brand to its stakeholders.
 If the brand is not yet defined, a series of actions will be activated to reach the point where the brand will respond to values and competitive advantage: it will thus have a possible place in the market that has to be built through communication and marketing strategy.
 Only then will it be possible to plan how to convey the brand.